Switching your print on demand supplier? Get in touch with us here

 2. Accepting donations

 When you first start streaming on Twitch, you have to work your way up before you can start offering paid subscription tiers.
-In the meantime, however, you can set up donation options using Paypal or third-party platforms like Streamlabs and StreamElements.
+In the meantime, however, you can set up donation options using Paypal or third-party platforms like Streamlabs And StreamElements.

 Services like StreamElements allow viewers to log in with their Twitch or other social media accounts and donate money to their favorite streamers.
 This can be a great way to make money on Twitch, even as a beginner.